kranux/deno-nodejs-shared-code/README.md

 In this repo I will document my adventures by trying to share some code / modules between [Deno](https://deno.land/) and [Node.js](https://nodejs.org/).

-First of all, I really happy to find out that Deno - new generation server side JavaScript / TypeScript runtime finally reached version 1.0!
+First of all, I am really happy to find out that Deno - new generation server side JavaScript / TypeScript runtime finally reached version 1.0!

 I really like Node.js and use it for some small personal and work related projects since [v 0.10.xx](https://nodejs.org/en/download/releases/), which is quite a lot in web years.

-And I really enjoy coding with [TypeScript](https://www.typescriptlang.org/) and use it since Angular v2.0.
+And I really enjoy coding with [TypeScript](https://www.typescriptlang.org/) and use it pretty heavily since Angular v2.0.

 ## Adventure

-During first weekend after Deno v 1.0 official release, I decided to play a bit with it.
-After reading throw [Deno manual](https://deno.land/manual/introduction) and checking few introductory articles:
+During first weekend after [Deno v 1.0 official release](https://deno.land/v1), I decided to play a bit with it.
+After reading through [Deno manual](https://deno.land/manual/introduction) and checking few introductory articles:

 - [Deno 1.0: What you need to know](https://blog.logrocket.com/deno-1-0-what-you-need-to-know/)
 - [The Deno Handbook: A TypeScript Runtime Tutorial with Code Examples](https://www.freecodecamp.org/news/the-deno-handbook/)
 - [The Deno Handbook: a concise introduction to Deno 🦕](https://flaviocopes.com/deno/)

-And checking few intro [examples](https://deno.land/std/examples) in official repo I decided to give it a try and rewrite a tiny isolated part of my toy Node.js project using Deno.
+And checking few intro [examples](https://deno.land/std/examples) in official repo, [ordering Deno 1.0 hoodie](https://deno.land/v1/hoodie) and successfully submitting my first [PR to Deno](https://github.com/denoland/deno/pull/5467) (:D), I decided to give it a try and rewrite a tiny isolated part of my toy Node.js project using Deno.

 The code part I was going to rewrite is responsible for generating some files according to config.
-File system part was not very challenging, as Deno provides standard [FS](https://deno.land/std/fs) API's quite similar Node.js.
+File system part was not very challenging, as Deno provides standard [FS](https://deno.land/std/fs) API's quite similar to ones we have in Node.js.

 ## A bit more interesting part

 More interesting part was to make sure my existing app continues to work together with Deno.
-So I had to find a way to share configuration files between Deno and Node.js.
+So I had to find a way to share configuration JavaScript files between Deno and Node.js.

+Bellow is simplified and isolated version of code I rewrote.

 ### Initial code